 Code language: PHP (php)

-Save the code as main.py.
+5. Name the code file as main.py.

 If you type the letter ‘t’ in the shell of Thonny, the LED must change its state from on to off and vice versa.
 The screenshot below demonstrates the output in Thonny shell after the serial command ‘t’ was sent.

-.
-For example, to read three characters from the serial port, just change the line to ch = sys.stdin.read(3)
+You can read more than 1 character by changing the line of code ch = sys.stdin.read(1).
+For example, to read three characters from the serial port, change the line to ch = sys.stdin.read(3).

 Using a Serial Terminal Program